 Nothing's ever really cheap in Ireland.
 Whether it's food, drink, transport or rent, the price of everything here seems to be above the EU average.
-And according to latest figures from Eurostat, the EU's statistical agency, we can add electricity to the list too!
+And according to the latest figures from Eurostat, the EU's statistical agency, we can add electricity to the list too!

 Prices are lowest in Hungary (10.01 cent), Bulgaria (10.91 cent) and Croatia (13.13 cent).